Understanding the Management Skills Pyramid

 The Management Skills Pyramid

 To be successful, there are many skills a manager needs to cultivate.
-I am referencing the pyramid structure to show the increasingly difficult management skills you must master at each level and to also display how these management skills build on each other to help you achieve success in your management career.
+We are referencing the pyramid structure to show the increasingly difficult management skills you must master at each level and to also display how these management skills build on each other to help you achieve success in your management career.
 The result is the Management Skills Pyramid shown here.
 Each level of the Management Skills Pyramid is listed below and is discussed in more detail on the linked pages.

 The Management Skills Pyramid, Level 1